haukex/re-int-ineq/pl/dev/DevNotes.md

   Title "Regexp::IntInequality vX.XX", body from the changelog reformatted as Markdown, links to Metacpan release and CPAN download link; attach `.tar.gz` to release
+  - TODO Later: Though the above will be different when publishing simultaneous releases of all ports..
 - [ ] `make distclean`
 - [ ] Add placeholder for next version to `Changes`